 There is always some level of risk of dependence or other harm when taking opioids.
 This is true whether a person is prescribed opioids by a doctor or if they get opioids in a different way.
 This website provides information on how to recognise dependence and outlines options for treatment, including medication-assisted treatment (MAT).

-There are different names for the use of medications to treat opioid dependence or opioid use disorder.
+There are different names for the use of medications to treat opioid dependence or Opioid Use Disorder.
 These include pharmacotherapy, medication-assisted treatment for opioid dependence and opioid substitution/maintenance/replacement/agonist therapy.

 The name that’s used for these treatments depends on a few things, including where you live.
-‘Opioid substitution therapy’ (OST) is the term preferred by the World Health Organisation (WHO) but ‘medication-assisted treatment’ (MAT) is the term used in the US, and in Australia many people use ‘opioid agonist therapy’ (OAT).
+‘Opioid substitution therapy’ (OST) is the term preferred by the World Health Organization (WHO) but ‘medication-assisted treatment’ (MAT) is the term used in the US, and in Australia many people use ‘opioid agonist therapy’ (OAT).

 You can ask a drug worker, doctor or pharmacist about the most common term for where you live.
-Even if you call it a different name, the person should know what you’re talking about.
+Even if you call it by a different name, the person should know what you’re talking about.

 This website uses the term ‘medication-assisted treatment’ or MAT.